 And in this case, what about a hotel perfect for a romantic getaway where you won’t encounter either?!

 Below I have outlined the best hotels in Palm Springs for couples.
-There is a mixture between trendy boutique hotels, mid-century decor, modern takes on the classics and a few traditional hotels.
-Most of them are 21+, and if they are not, they still promise to be more mellow and relaxing than the turn tables and tequila you may find elsewhere.
+There is a mixture of trendy boutique hotels, mid-century decor, modern takes on the classics and a few traditional hotels.
+Most of them are 21+, and if they are not, they still promise to be more mellow and relaxing than the turntables and tequila you may find elsewhere.

-Please feel free to reach out in the comments below if you have any specific questions.
 Note: The prices listed below are a rough estimate based on average prices in peak season.
-If you can handle the heat, you can stay at these resorts for sometimes half the price between June-September!
-Palm Springs is also home to many conferences, tennis tournaments, and of course Coachella.
-Avoid these dates and you’ll save $$$!
+Make sure to check your specific dates for accurate pricing!
+If you can handle the heat, you can usually stay at these resorts for half the price between June-September!

 Read on to find out the best hotels in Palm Springs for Couples